geraldspreer/chocolate-challenge/README.md

 ## TODO:

-- [ ] Setup production environment once the backend is ready
+- [ ] Setup production environment once the backend is ready, set apiUrl in `environment.prod.ts`
 - [ ] Add unit tests to all components
 - [ ] Implement pagination
 - [ ] Add a functon to show / hide all details